markgordon22/Jerseys-for-tims/README.md

 The rationale behind making Jerseys for Tims was my love for celtic football club.
 Jerseys for Tims was made to reflect  every valuable takeaway studied from the [Code Institute's Full Stack Diploma in Web Development](https://codeinstitute.net/) course, maintaining a MVP approach to the site whilst creating a fully-functioning e-commerce site.

-Primary functions of Siopa Fia:
+Primary functions of Jerseys for Tims
 - Product purchase functionality
 - User authentication and authorisation
 - Customer profile page which will contain purchase history and store customer details